-To calculate the exact number of transactions, we need to understand how Bitcoin Cash processes transactions.
+To find the amount of tx/s BCH can handle, we need to understand how Bitcoin Cash processes transactions.

 How it works